Marslanali/two-wheel-robot-gazebo/README.md

 ```

 #### Running keyboard teleop:
-The ~/catkin_ws/src/swarm_robot_teleop_keyboard/scripts folder contains the *myrobot_key* node, which is the teleop node.
-Then a remapping is done from the turtlebot_teleop_keyboard/cmd_vel to /cmd_vel of our robot in the *keyboard_teleop.launch* file.
+The ~/catkin_ws/src/turtlebot3_teleop/nodes folder contains the *turtlebot3_teleop_key* node, which is the teleop node.

 Launch the gazebo and Rviz simulator with the following command: